h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_Quiz.md

 | Most computationally efficient during prediction |     |     |      |                                  |
 | Most robust to class imbalance |     |     |      |                                  |

-2. [🔍] Which approach would you recommend for a problem with 100 classes but limited training data?
+2. [🔍] Which approach would you recommend for a problem with $100$ classes but limited training data?
 Explain why in one sentence
-3. [🔍] Which approach would you recommend for a problem with 3 classes and abundant training data?
+3. [🔍] Which approach would you recommend for a problem with $3$ classes and abundant training data?
 Explain why in one sentence
-4. [🔍] How does the choice of base classifier (e.g., SVM vs. logistic regression) affect the selection of multi-class strategy?
+4. [🔍] How does the choice of base classifier (e.g., Perceptron vs. logistic regression) affect the selection of multi-class strategy?
 Explain in two sentences

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 9: Strategy Comparison](L4_6_9_explanation.md).